cvielma/Code4Venezuela/README.md

 storing geolocalization data, and more things that could help AI and data mining.

 # How to run?
-The easiest way is to run the AppFile.java class.
+1. docker-compuse up (needed to have local Kafka running) .
+2. Start AppKafka.java (just run the class which has a main method).
+3. Once AppKafka is started, run TwitterConnectUtil (once again run main method) to feed the stream.

 You can uncomment the output via console line to see how the ingested tweets are tagged.

 # License